Use models in Model Garden

 Go to Model Garden

-2. Find a supported model that you want to test and click View details.
+2. Find a model that you want to test and click View details.

 3. Click Open prompt design.

-4. In Prompt, enter the prompt that you want to test.
+4. In the Prompt field, enter a prompt to test.

 5. Optional: Configure the model parameters.